p2or/blender-loom/README.md

 ### Options
  - Select `ProRes 4444 XQ` to get an **alpha channel**
  - You can **verify the image sequence** on disk before encoding by clicking the *Verify Image Sequence* operator ![I1](https://i.stack.imgur.com/JovW0.jpg), which also detects all frames missing frames of the sequence
- - In case there are **missing frames**, the addon either provides an utility function to fill the gaps of the sequence by copying the last rendered frame as long as the next rendered frame is reached or another operator to render all missing frames:
+ - In case there are **missing frames**, the addon either provides an utility function to fill the gaps of the image sequence with copies of the nearest frame to get the full lenght animation and another operator to render all missing frames:

    ![Encode Image Sequence Dialog](https://i.stack.imgur.com/ul9ld.jpg)